 Armas de Guerra Blanco

-Vinos Guerra, founded in 1879, is the oldest winery in the Bierzo region.
+Founded in 1879, Vinos Guerra is the oldest winery in the Bierzo region and one of the most historic wineries in Spain.
 The founder Don Antonio Guerra was a pioneer in many ways.
-Mr. Guerra was one of the first producers to bottle method champanois wines in Spain.
-In addition to wine, Don Antonio also produced a variety of spirits from Agua Ardiente, to Vermouth and Anisettes.
-Today the Guerra winery farms 1/3 of all the vineyards of the Bierzo region.
-Out of the 3,000ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000ha (2,471 acres), however they only make wine with the best 10% of grapes.
-This rigorous selective process allows the Guerra wines to show, consistently, extraordinary quality.
+He was one of the first producers to bottle method champanois wines in Spain.
+In addition to wine, Don Antonio also produced a variety of spirits from Agua Ardiente to Vermouth and Anisettes.
+Today, the Guerra winery farms one-third of all the vineyards in the Bierzo region.
+Out of the 3,000 ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000 ha (2,471 acres), however they only make wine with the best 10% of grapes.
+This rigorous selection process allows the Guerra wines to consistently show extraordinary quality.
 In addition to been so selective, Guerra possesses among the oldest and most precious Mencia (Mehn-cee-ah) and Dona Blanca vines in the Bierzo region.
-The average age of these vines is 50 years making wines that are able to communicate an impressive sense of depth and flavor.
-In summary Guerra is one of the most historic wineries in Spain focus in making wine with the best selection of grapes coming from old vines that are 50+ years old.
-All these vineyards are organic and dry farmed.
+The average age of these vines is 50 years, making wines that express an impressive sense of depth and flavor.

 WHAT MAKES THIS WINE UNIQUE?
-An historic winery founded in 1879, making wines with old vines 50+ years old, from organically grown dry-farmed vineyards.
-In addition Guerra controls 1/3 of all the vineyard land in Bierzo (1,000ha - 2,471 acres) and only makes wine with the best 10% of the grapes harvested.
+A historic winery founded in 1879, making wines with old vines 50+ years old, from dry-farmed vineyards.
+Guerra controls one-third of all the vineyard land in Bierzo (1,000ha - 2,471 acres) and only makes wine with the best 10% of the grapes harvested.

 RATING HISTORY: 2015 89VN; 2013 88IWC; 2012 89IWC